 In Sect.~4, we finally introduce the maps that enable us to obtain compactifications of Bruhat-Tits buildings (these maps from buildings to analytifications of flag varieties have been previously defined by V. Berkovich in the split case); a variant of this embedding approach, close to Satake's ideas using representation theory to compactify symmetric spaces, is also quickly presented.
-At last, Sect.~5 contains a new result, namely an intrinsic characterization of the image of the embedding we use, from Bruhat-Tits building to the analytification of the group; this gives a new description of the building in terms of multiplicative norms on the coordinate rings of the group.
+In the last section, we correct a mistake in the proof of an auxiliary lemma in \cite{RTW1} which requires us to introduce an additional hypothesis for two results of \cite{RTW2}.

-~ We warmly thank the organizers of the summer school "Berkovich spaces" held in Paris in July 2010.
+\begin{ack} We warmly thank the organizers of the summer school ``Berkovich spaces" held in Paris in July 2010.
 We are grateful to the referee for many comments, corrections and some relevant questions, one of which led to Proposition 5.11.
-Finally, we thank Christophe Cornut for an interesting (electronic) discussion which prompted us to formulate and prove Theorem 5.7.
+Finally, we thank Tobias Schmidt for pointing out that Lemma A.10 of \cite{RTW1} needed to be corrected. \end{ack}